 Decoding the Yard: An Essential Unit of Measurement

 The yard, a unit of length in both the imperial and US customary systems of measurement, has a rich and fascinating history.
-While its exact origins are debated, it's believed to have evolved from approximations like the distance from the tip of a king's nose to the end of his outstretched hand.
+Now, while its exact origins are debated, it's believed to have evolved from approximations like the distance from the tip of a king's nose to the end of his outstretched hand.
 This human-scale connection has helped the yard maintain its relevance for centuries, even as standardized measurement systems have emerged.

 Comprehensive Overview: The Yard and Its Relationship to Inches